kubernetes/enhancements/keps/sig-apps/3189-downscale-pod-picker/README.md

    - `tied_pods` (`list[string]`): list of Pod-names we can't decide between
 - Other requirements:
    - both `chosen_pods` and `tied_pods` can be non-empty
-   - total number of pods returned must be AT LEAST `number_of_pods_requested` (more if there are ties)
+   - total number of pods returned should aim to be AT LEAST `number_of_pods_requested`
    - only Pod-names contained in `candidate_pods` may be returned
+- NOTES:

-The response payload is split into two lists, because when `number_of_pods_requested > 1`, it is possible to have some Pods which were definitely chosen, and others which we cannot decide between, but who are definitely the "next best" after the chosen Pods.
+  - The response payload is split into two lists, because when `number_of_pods_requested > 1`, it is possible to have some Pods which were definitely chosen and others which we cannot decide between,
-(e.g. if the Pods have the following metrics `[1,2,2,2]` and `number_of_pods_requested = 2`,
-we might return `chosen_pods = [pod-1]`, `tied_pods = [pod-2, pod-3, pod-4]`)
+     - EX: if the Pods have the following metrics `[1,2,2,2]` and `number_of_pods_requested = 2`, we might return `chosen_pods = [pod-1]`, `tied_pods = [pod-2, pod-3, pod-4]`

-This contract doesn't require that `downscalePodPicker` APIs make a decision about ALL `candidate_pods`, and allows them to be designed such that they exit early from their search if they find enough good candidates before considering all Pods.
+  - This contract doesn't require that `downscalePodPicker` APIs make a decision about ALL `candidate_pods`, and allows them to be designed such that they exit early from their search if they find enough good candidates before considering all Pods.
-(e.g. if the API is looking for the least-active Pods, it can exit early if enough fully-idle Pods are found to meet `number_of_pods_requested`)
+     - EX: if the API is looking for the least-active Pods, it can exit early if enough fully-idle Pods are found to meet `number_of_pods_requested`

-As Unassigned/PodPending/PodUnknown/Unready Pods will always be preferred by the controller for killing, it can be assumed that `candidate_pods` will not include Pods in these states (however, the state of any Pod may change in the time it takes for the request to be processed).
+     - EX: if the Pod-Picker returns no pods, the downscale will continue as if the Pod-Picker was not defined
+  - The controller will exclude Pods in Unassigned/PodPending/PodUnknown/Unready states from `candidate_pods`.
+     - this is so that the Pod-Picker doesn't have to check pods which will always be killed first, regardless of the Pod-Picker's decision
+  - When implemented as a REST API, the payload would be passed as JSON in a POST request.
+     - in the future, we can allow Pod-Pickers which use other protocols, like gRPC

 #### Controller Behaviour Changes:

-When a ReplicaSet has a `downscalePodPicker` API specified, the controller will replace its `"Pods on nodes with more replicas come before pods on nodes with fewer replicas"` ranking (step 6 below) with a call to the `downscalePodPicker` API.

-The new priority ordering for choosing which Pods are removed when downscaling a ReplicaSet will be:
+On downscale, the `ReplicaSet` controller assigns all Pods a "rank" based on the return lists from Pod-Picker API:

+- Returned `chosen_pods` have `rank = 0`
+- Returned `tied_pods` have `rank = 1`
+- All other Pods have `rank = 3`

+This "rank" is used in addition to the existing downscale pod-ordering behaviour, for example, `Unassigned`/`PodPending`/`PodUnknown`/`Unready` Pods will always be killed first.
+(NOTE: If there are enough of them to fulfill the downscale, NO calls will be made to the Pod-Picker API)

+The new downscale pod-ordering behaviour is:

 1. Pods not yet assigned to Node
-2. Pods in "Pending" phase
+2. Pods in `Pending` phase
-3. Pods in "Unknown" phase
+3. Pods in `Unknown` phase
-4. Pods without "Ready" condition
+4. Pods without `Ready` condition
 5. Pods with lower `controller.kubernetes.io/pod-deletion-cost` annotation
-6. Pods with lower "rank":
-    - If `downscalePodPicker` is specified on the ReplicaSet:
+6. IF a Pod-Picker is specified on the ReplicaSet:
+    - Pods with lower Pod-Picker "rank"
-       - Returned `chosen_pods` have `rank = 0`
+    - `chosen_pods = rank 0`
-       - Returned `tied_pods` have `rank = 1`
+    - `tied_pods = rank 1`
-       - All remaining Pods have `rank = 3`
+    - `all other pods = rank 3`
-    - Else:
+7. ELSE:
-       - Pods have `rank` equal to `number of Pods on the same Node in a "Running" phase`
+    - Pods with lower number of Pods on the same Node in a `Running` phase
-7. Pods with less time having "Ready" condition:
+8. Pods with less time having `Ready` condition:
-    - If "LogarithmicScaleDown" feature gate is enabled:
-       - Times are compared by first applying `Log2` and then rounding
-       - (This has the effect of "bucketing" the time intervals)
-    - Else:
-       - Times are compared directly
+    - times are `log2` binned if `LogarithmicScaleDown` feature-gate is enabled
-8. Pods with higher restart count
+9. Pods with higher `restart count`
-9. Pods with newer creation time
+10. Pods with newer `creation time`

 #### Controller Code Changes: